-In announcing the awards the GGPA's calls Fox "a respected and accomplished screen actor," recalling his work on the sitcoms Family Ties and Spin City and on the big screen in the Back to the Future trilogy while also noting his inspiring, award-winning activism for research into Parkinson's disease, which he was diagnosed with in 1991 and for which he founded the Michael J. Fox Foundation for Parkinson's Research.
-Short, meanwhile, a star of SCTV, Saturday Night Live and countless films, is celebrated as an "acclaimed stage and screen actor known for his wacky comedic characters and dead-on impressions … In a career spanning over 40 years, he has delighted audiences across North America and beyond, and made laughter an important Canadian export."
+In announcing this year's recipients, the GGPAA's called Fox, "a respected and accomplished screen actor," recalling his work on the sitcoms Family Ties and Spin City and on the big screen in the Back to the Future trilogy while also noting his inspiring, award-winning activism for research into Parkinson's disease, which he was diagnosed with in 1991 and for which he founded the Michael J. Fox Foundation for Parkinson's Research.
+Short, meanwhile, a star of SCTV, Saturday Night Live and countless films, is celebrated as an "acclaimed stage an screen actor known for his wacky comedic characters and dead-on impressions … In a career spanning over 40 years, he has delighted audiences across North America and beyond, and made laughter an important Canadian export."

 Copyright 2017 ZoomerMedia Limited